CMB1005 : Practical Skills in Biomedical & Biomolecular Sciences 1

 Outline Of Syllabus

-The Generic skills strand consists of: basic biology knowledge assessment; introductory maths skills assessment & support seminars; study skills seminars; lectures on good academic practice & essay writing; open book essay assignment; information retrieval exercise and basic data analysis.
+The generic skills strand consists of: basic biology knowledge assessment; basic chemistry knowledge assessment, introductory maths skills assessment & support seminars; study skills seminars; lectures on good academic practice & essay writing; open book essay assignment; information retrieval exercise and basic data analysis.

 The Biochemistry practical skills strand consists of laboratory-based practicals on the following topics: spectroscopy; ion exchange chromatography; enzyme kinetics; DNA sequencing and genetic control.